PardhuSreeRushiVarma20060119/loadiscator/README.md

 # Loadiscator : Payload Generation & Obfuscation Framework for Red Teams

-**Modular Red Team Payload Generator & Obfuscation Framework**

 > ⚠️ For authorized red team operations, AV/EDR evasion research, and educational use only.
-Do not use for unauthorized access or malicious purposes.
+Do NOT use for unauthorized access or malicious purposes.

 ---